door2door-io/d2d-code-challenges/README.md

 * A containerized solution is not a requirement, but definitely preferred for us to easily deploy your solution and test.
 Therefore, adding a Dockerfile to your solution is optional, but recommended.

-* We expect your solution to be able to handle the load from the provided simulation tool with ease.
-As an optional extra, you can demonstrate to us how your solution would scale to handle 1000+ vehicles.
+* As an optional extra, you can demonstrate to us how your solution would scale to handle 1000+ vehicles.
 This could be through a screen capture, or some form of clearly readable performance benchmarking, or in another way if you choose.

 ## Delivery of your solution